 I entered the Navy in November 1969 and was offered a choice of Great Lakes or San Diego for basic training (not too difficult to guess which choice I took).
-After basic training I attended Electronics A & C schools at Treasure Island, CA. From there I ended up on an old tin can (USS Stickel DD-888) out of Norfolk.
+After basic training I attended Electronics A & C schools in San Francisco on Treasure Island.
+From there I ended up on an old tin can (USS Stickel DD-888) out of Norfolk.
 It was decommissioned and I got my orders for the FDR in January 1972.
 Reported aboard just before our 10 month Med.
 Cruise.
 I was in OE Division and maintained the SPS-37 Long Range Search Radar (whose antenna was the huge black array that hung over the starboard side of the ship.
 I was discharged in Novemeber 1975 after ataining the rate of ETR2.

 My last 10 working years were for Buckeye Cablesystem at their internet help desk; which is where I learned my computer skills.
 I retired from there in 2012 and moved to Clearwater, FL.